2020 MOTUL 100% Synthetic Grand Prix

 The 2020 MOTUL 100% Synthetic Grand Prix was a sports car race sanctioned by the International Motor Sports Association (IMSA).
-The race was held at the Charlotte Motor Speedway ROVAL in Concord, North Carolina on October 10th, 2020.
+The race was held at the Charlotte Motor Speedway ROVAL in Concord, North Carolina on October 10, 2020.
 This race was the eighth round of the 2020 WeatherTech SportsCar Championship, and the sixth round of the 2020 WeatherTech Sprint Cup.

 The overall race was won by the #3 team of Jordan Taylor and Antonio García, the duo's fifth of the season.
 The Turner Motorsport team of Robby Foley and Bill Auberlen took victory in the GTD class, their second win of the season.

 Background

 The race replaced the Northeast Grand Prix at Lime Rock Park due to travel issues regarding the COVID-19 pandemic in Connecticut, meaning the race would be run as part of a triple-header weekend and a double-header Saturday evening with the NASCAR Cup and NASCAR Xfinity Series.
 The race was the shortest of the 2020 season, as the race was scheduled for the length of the Detroit and Long Beach rounds that had been cancelled because of the pandemic as two-hour races (1 hour, 40 minutes) in length, and was one of two events that included only entries from the GTLM and GTD classes (as it was moved from Lime Rock).
 The race also marked the first time since 2000 that an IMSA series raced at Charlotte Motor Speedway.
 In late September, Motul was announced as the primary sponsor of the event.
+The event was the eighth of eleven sports car races of 2020 by IMSA, and the event was the sixth of seven races on the WeatherTech Sprint Cup.
+The race was held at the 2.280 mi Charlotte Motor Speedway Roval on October 10, 2020.

 On October 2, 2020, IMSA released the latest technical bulletin regarding the Balance of Performance for the race.
 In the GTLM class, the Porsche 911 received a 15 kilogram weight reduction, while no other changes were made to other cars in the class.
 In GTD, the Ferrari 488 received a 6.7 horsepower increase, a 5 kilogram increase in minimum weight, and a one-liter increase in fuel capacity.

+Before the race, Antonio García and Jordan Taylor led the GTLM Drivers' Championship with 226 points, ahead of Oliver Gavin and Tommy Milner with 209 points, and Connor De Phillippi and Bruno Spengler with 204 points.
+With 176 points, Mario Farnbacher and Matt McMurry led the GTD Drivers' Championship, ahead of Aaron Telitz.
+Chevrolet and Lexus were leading their respective Manufactures' Championships while Corvette Racing and Meyer Shank Racing with Curb-Agajanian each led their own Teams' Championships.